Shooting: Restrictions

 In many countries, there are restrictions on what kind of firearm can be bought and by whom, leading to debate about how effective such measures are and the extent to which they should be applied.
 For example, attitudes towards guns and shooting in the United States are very different from those in the United Kingdom and Australia.

 Shooting positions

 The National Rifle Association of America defines four basic "competition" or "field" shooting positions.
-In order of steadiness/stability (the closer you get to the ground, the steadier you are), they are prone, sitting, kneeling, and standing (also called "offhand").
+In order of steadiness/stability (the closer you get to the ground, the steadier you are), these are prone, sitting, kneeling, and standing (also called "offhand").

 Hythe positions (Hythe School of Musketry was formed in 1853 to teach the army how to use the rifle in kneeling and standing positions), American and French positions were known variations of the kneeling and standing positions utilised by their respective armies.

-Another common, but aided, shooting position is the bench shooting position.
-There are also numerous shooting aids from monopods to tripods to sandbags and complete gun cradles.